samreshkv/samreshkv/README.md

 - 👋 Hi, I’m @samreshkv
-- 👀 I’m interested in ...DevOps and Learning New technology
+- 👀 I’m interested in ...DevOps and Learning new technology
 - 🌱 I’m currently learning ...
-Kubenetes
+Kubernetes
 - 💞️ I’m looking to collaborate on ... orchestration
 - 📫 How to reach me ...samresh.kv@gmail.com